eduMFA/eduMFA/doc/installation/system/securitymodule.rst

 In this case, you need to enter the password each time the eduMFA server is restarted and the password for decrypting the *enckey* is kept in memory.

-:ref:`pimanage` contains the instruction how to encrypt the *enckey*
+:ref:`edumfa-manage` contains the instruction how to encrypt the *enckey*

 After starting the server, you can check, if the encryption key is accessible.
 To do so run::